avoytkiv/avoytkiv/README.md

 ### Master of Data Sciene and Analytics
 This is 12 months master program at the University of Calgary, Canada.
 For more details ---> [go to repo...](https://github.com/avoytkiv/MDSA-UofC)

+## Portfolio projects
+In this section I will list projects briefly describing the technology stack used to solve cases.

 Code:
 Presentation: